mo-mo35/Power-Outage-Analysis-2000-2016/README.md

 From the table grouping by categories of power outage causes, intentional attacks look like the leading factor for missing values in customers affected.
 The values may seem like they are NMAR since companies may be less likely to publish the number affected by outages caused intentionally for safety or security reasons.
-Further information would be needed on the definition of intentional attacks and whether or not "sabotage" as seen two tables ago is considered just as dangerous for the public as 'vandalism'.
+Further information would be needed on the definition of intentional attacks and whether or not "sabotage" as seen two tables ago is considered just as dangerous for the public as "vandalism".
 However it is important to point out that intentional attacks are not leading in proportions of non-missing to missing values.
 In order to see if perhaps these columns are indeed Missing at Random, we'll perform 2 permutation tests.

 <iframe src="assets/plot-missing1.html" width=800 height=600 frameBorder=0></iframe>